canonical/charm-relation-interfaces/interfaces/tempo_cluster/v1/README.md

 ## Behavior

-This is what is expected of the providers and the requirers of this interface:

 ### Provider
 The provider is expected to...
 - update the gossip rings in all configurations with the addresses of all worker units that are joining the cluster (regardless of their role).